This guide will introduce you to the resources and services available to visiting scholars and researchers at the Harvard Law School Library.

 Use "Harvard Guest" or register for access to the "Harvard University" network.

-Set up a print account to use the Library's printers by visiting either the Library's Administration Suite (Areeda Floor 5 between 9am and 5pm) or the Circulation Desk.
+Set up a print account to use the Law School's printers by visiting either the Langdell Circulation Desk or the ITService Desk in Wasserstein Hall.

 Library computers, laptop printing and other information about computers at the Library

 Visiting researchers can get Crimson Cash cards from the Library's Circulation Desk.
-Affiliates may add cash value to their card and use it for photocopies and to make purchases at various restaurants and stores on and off campus.
+Affiliates may add cash value to their card and use it to make purchases at various restaurants and stores on and off campus.